 UF Health Center for Movement Disorders and Neurorestoration

-The Department of Speech, Language and Hearing Sciences has a strong research and clinical presence in the new UF Health Center for Movement Disorders and Neurorestoration (CMDNR) located in the OSMI (across from the Hilton on 34th st).
-There, Drs Jay Rosenbek and Michelle Troche serve as primary clinicians and members of a large multi-disciplinary team evaluating and treating patients with all types of movement disorders (i.e: Parkinson’s disease, Progressive supranuclear palsy, corticobasal degeneration, multiple systems atrophy, ataxia, etc).
-SLPs at the CMDNR evaluate and treat all difficulties affecting communication like problems with cognitive-linguistic, speech, and voice function.
-They also lead the management of swallowing and cough problems.
+The Department of Speech, Language and Hearing Sciences has a strong research and clinical presence in the new UF Health Center for Movement Disorders and Neurorestoration (CMDNR) located in the OSMI (across from the UF Conference Center/Hilton Hotel on 34th St).
+There, faculty and clinicians from our Department work as part of a large multi-disciplinary team, evaluating and treating patients with movement disorders associated with a range of diseases/etiologies (e.g., Parkinson’s disease, Progressive supranuclear palsy, corticobasal degeneration, multiple systems atrophy, ataxia).
+SLPs at the CMDNR work with patients to evaluate and treat problems in communication, swallowing, and cough.

 For more information visit the Center for Movement Disorders and Neurorestoration website.